japdlsd/positional_homologs/README.md

 # 🧬 Positional Ortholog Identifier

+Have you ever tried to analyze gene order evolution, but found that an ortholog gene family contains far too many genes, and now you wonder, which one of three genes from organism X matches that one out of four genes from organism Y?
+Well, you are not alone.
+And you are in the right place!

+What you need is to disambiguate the gene family into **positional orthologs**.
+Positional orthologs are genes in different species that not only _evolved from a common ancestral gene_ (making them orthologs), but _also have retained the same position in their respective genomes_ as that ancestral gene.
+In other words, positional orthologs are orthologous genes that still occupy the same genomic neighborhood or context as their ancestor did, despite the evolutionary changes that may have occurred elsewhere in the genome

-**Positional Ortholog Identifier** is a computational tool designed to identify **positional orthologs** within homologous gene families.
+**Positional Ortholog Identifier** is a computational tool designed to identify positional orthologs within homologous gene families.
 Unlike traditional sequence similarity approaches, this method integrates **gene order (synteny)** information and family-specific context to determine which genes are true positional counterparts across genomes.

 This tool is particularly useful for:
+- Analyzing gene order evolution.
 - Resolving ambiguous one-to-many or many-to-many homology relationships.
 - Refining ortholog predictions in large gene families.
 - Comparative genomics, evolutionary analysis, and genome annotation pipelines.

 ### 🔍 Key Features
 - **Input**: Predefined homologous gene families across multiple species or genomes.